-As the 30-year fixed mortgage rate hit an historic low of 2.65%, existing homeowners who seek home improvements or pay off high interest credit card debt may want to take advantage of the rate environment and built-up equity in their home.
+As the 30-year fixed mortgage rate edges off its historic low to 2.97%, the rate is still low enough that existing homeowners seeking home improvements or wanting to pay off high interest credit card debt can take advantage of the built-up equity in their home at a good price.

 Homeowners often can use cash-out refinances, a type of refinancing in which you replace your existing mortgage with another and take out equity as cash.
 You can receive a new mortgage up to 80% of your home’s value.